marcuspainter/marcuspainter/README.md

 # Marcus Painter

-This is my personal GitHub account for mostly private projects.
+This is my personal GitHub account for public and private projects.

+- Tracebook iOS App
-- Swift
+- VecLab Swift Real/Complex Vector DSP Library
-- C
-- MATLAB

 <!--
 **marcuspainter/marcuspainter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.